 Cherry Orchard Theatre

-CHERRY ORCHARD THEATRE 2016 SEASON
+CHERRY ORCHARD THEATRE 2017 SUMMER AND FALL SEASON

 Outdoor theatre is a tradition in our part of the world.
 Over the years North Carolina has boasted more outdoor theatre productions than any state in the country, ranging from famous ones like “The Lost Colony” and “Unto These Hills” to lesser known productions that are often of good quality.